-- 2.2.15 ASA supports Homeland Security Presidential Directive, HSPD-9, a national policy established to protect U.S. agriculture and food systems against terrorist attacks and major disasters including the spread of soybean rust.
-(2017) - 2.2.16 ASA encourages Congress and USDA to permanently fund the Pest Information Platform for Extension and Education (PIPE).
-This national strategy monitors and communicates the detection and latest information regarding domestic occurrences and treatment of soybean rust including, but not limited to the following issues: - Scouting soybeans and other host plants - Expanding U.S. research on soybean rust, subject to strong bio-security requirements - Continuing a diagnostic and identification network - Establishing a National Center for Soybean Rust & Plant Pathogen Solutions. - Expansion to other soybean diseases and other crops - Continue funding a soybean rust sentinel system (2017)
+- B-16.
+ASA encourages Federal funding for research that would optimize the use of soy in aquaculture feed and support species development in aquaculture to better utilize soybean protein. - B-17.
+ASA opposes any USDA efforts to impose administrative charges on cooperative research agreements, including farmer checkoff funded research projects. - B-18.
+ASA supports adequate funding through USDA's Animal Plant Health Inspection Service (APHIS) to protect the U.S. soybean industry from both bio-terrorism and naturally occurring pests and pathogens.
+(2017) - B-19.
+ASA supports the development and transition to high oleic soybeans. - B-20.
+ASA urges APHIS to take all appropriate precautions to protect domestic soybean production against the additional spread of soybean rust.
+Importation of whole soybeans, soybean meal, and soybean seed from countries with soybean rust infestation must be subject to science-based regulations.
+(2017) - B-21.
+ASA supports Homeland Security Presidential Directive, HSPD-9, a national policy established to protect U.S. agriculture and food systems against terrorist attacks and major disasters including the spread of soybean rust.
+(2017) - B-22.
+ASA encourages Congress and USDA to permanently fund the Pest Information Platform for Extension and Education (PIPE).
+This national strategy monitors and communicates the detection and latest information regarding domestic occurrences and treatment of soybean rust including, but not limited to the following issues: - a.
+Scouting soybeans and other host plants - Expanding U.S. research on soybean rust, subject to strong bio-security requirements - c.
+Continuing a diagnostic and identification network - d.
+Establishing a National Center for Soybean Rust & Plant Pathogen Solutions - e.
+Expansion to other soybean diseases and other crops - f.
+Continue funding a soybean rust sentinel system (2017)

-2.3 Intellectual Property Rights
+Intellectual Property Rights

-- 2.3.1 ASA supports research and development to create added value traits intended to improve soybean growers' profitability.
-(2017) - 2.3.2 ASA supports the Plant Variety Protection Act.
-(2017) - 2.3.3 ASA will continue to work with the U.S. government, seed industry, and national and international organizations to ensure consistent global application of soybean technologies' intellectual property rights, essential to the growth and development of the soybean industry.
-(2017) - 2.3.4 ASA discourages producer contracts concerning patented genetic material that may transgress on private property rights without reasonable belief of patent infringement. - 2.3.5 ASA supports keeping the soybean genome and protenome research information in the public sector. - 2.3.6 ASA encourages genetic intellectual property rights to be issued and controlled in the public sector when they are developed by public or soybean check-off funds. - 2.3.7 ASA encourages the seed production companies to continue offering "genetic technology" post patent. - 2.3.8 ASA believes that patents derived through soybean checkoff funding which are subsequently sold to private industry, should be brought to market within 3 years, or returned cost free to the original public entity.
+- B-23.
+ASA supports research and development to create added value traits intended to improve soybean growers' profitability.
+(2017) - B-24.
+ASA supports the Plant Variety Protection Act.
+(2017)

+- B-25.
+ASA will continue to work with the U.S. government, seed industry, and national and international organizations to ensure consistent global application of soybean technologies' intellectual property rights, essential to the growth and development of the soybean industry.
+(2017) - B-26.
+ASA discourages producer contracts concerning patented genetic material that may transgress on private property rights without reasonable belief of patent infringement. - B-27.
+ASA supports keeping the soybean genome and protenome research information in the public sector. - B-28.
+ASA encourages genetic intellectual property rights to be issued and controlled in the public sector when they are developed by public or soybean checkoff funds. - B-29.
+ASA encourages the seed production companies to continue offering "genetic technology" post patent. - B-30.
+ASA believes that patents derived through soybean checkoff funding which are subsequently sold to private industry, should be brought to market within 3 years, or returned cost free to the original public entity.
 (2017)